Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 Eternal Flame Plant is a small-sized plant which grows to a height of about 1.5 feet and about 1 ft wide.
 It is perfect for small spaces like a narrow window sill, table-top, desktop or shelf.
 On account of its magnificent foliage and striking blooms, Calathea crocata is one of the best plants for office space where it will create a great first impression.

-Goeppertia crocata like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
-The plant is safe to grow indoors.
+No. Calathea crocata like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
+The plant is safe for cats, dogs and other pets.

 Related Plants